Yapibe/PEANUT/README.md

 3. **Statistical Enrichment**: Perform statistical tests to identify significant pathways.
 4. **Result Compilation**: Compile and save results and plots for each condition.

 ### Constants and parameters
 - **Thresholds:**
   - `Alpha`: Hyper parameter for the network propagation.
-Default Alpha = 1 means no propagation.
+Default Alpha = 0.2.
   - `MIN_GENE_PER_PATHWAY`: Minimum number of genes per pathway to consider.
   - `MAX_GENE_PER_PATHWAY`: Maximum number of genes per pathway to consider.
   - `FDR_THRESHOLD`: FDR threshold for significance.